What is the background of the camp staff?

 Our Chief Executive Officer, Henry M. Thomas, III, JD is an alumnus of Camp Atwater with over 30 years of camping administration and program experience.
 Mr. Thomas has extensive experience in education policy and youth development.
 He served on the American Camp Association Board of Trustees, past Vice Chair of Massachusetts Board of Elementary and Secondary Education, and is a current member of the University of Massachusetts board of Trustees (immediate past Chair).
 Further, Mr. Thomas serves as a member of the Massachusetts Board of Higher Education.
 He has been recognized nationally and locally for his work and leadership in the field of education and youth development.

 Shadae Thomas-Harris serves as Camp Atwater’s Quality Control Consultant.
 Ms. Thomas-Harris possesses a Bachelor’s Degree in Elementary Education from Smith College, and a Master’s in Education from Harvard University.
-She is currently a Teaching Fellow at Harvard University’s Doctoral Program in Education Leadership.
+She is currently a Teaching Fellow at Harvard University’s Doctoral Program in Education Leadership (She will complete in May 2018).
 She brings a wealth of camping experience in her role.
 Shadae is a prior Atwater camper, counselor, Program Director and Director.
 Ms. Thomas-Harris is also a Principal in the Springfield, MA Public School System.

 Senior Counselors are recruited from colleges from geographically diverse locations.
-In any given year Camp Atwater has 15 to 20 different states and 6 different countries represented in our staff population.
+Similar to Camp Atwater’s camper population, the staff geographic diversity ranges from 15 to 20 different states and varies 6 countries in any given summer.
 Our waterfront staff is equipped with licensing consistent with State, Red Cross and ACA requirements.
 All of our nursing staff are licensed nurses.

 What is the ratio of counselors to campers?